Follow us as we choose our winner for the Real Homes Transformation Awards 2017.

 Best other transformation

 Have you made over your garden?
 Or given your living room a brand new look?
 We will be looking at any room makeover in this category – from bedrooms and dining rooms to outside spaces.

 There will also be a Readers’ Choice Award, judged by Real Homes’ social media followers from shortlisted projects across all five categories.
 Follow Real Homes on Facebook, Twitter, Pinterest, Instagram and YouTube to discover when you can cast your vote.

 The owners of every project that is shortlisted will receive a free, 12-month subscription to Real Homes magazine, worth more than £46.

-The owner of the project crowned overall winner, which will be awarded the title Real Homes Transformation of the Year 2016, will receive a £1,000 cash prize, also provided by Mrs Stone Store.
+The owner of the project crowned overall winner, which will be awarded the title Real Homes Transformation of the Year 2017, will receive a £1,000 cash prize.